flash62au/WiTcontroller/README.md

 ---

-### Instructions for optional use of a EC11 rotary encoder (with no physical resistor pullups) in place of the KY040 encoder module
+### Optional use of a EC11 rotary encoder (with no physical resistor pullups) in place of the KY040 encoder module

 Internal GPIO pullups required if the hardware build utilises a bare EC11 rotary encoder in place of a KY040 encoder module.
 (The encoder module has physical pullups fitted)